AqwamCreates/DataPredict/docs/BasicTutorials/DataTransformation.md

 local modifiedPredictedLabelVector = StrangeLinearRegression:train({{3}})

--- 4. Convert it back using the inverse function of log.
+-- 4. Convert it back using the inverse function of logarithm, which is the exponent.

 local predictedLabelVector = TensorL2D:applyFunction(math.exp, modifiedPredictedLabelVector)